Sicilian Christmas Cookies

 The vacata cookie recipe became my holy grail.

 On my last visit to New Jersey I once again scoured my mom’s house for the recipe.
 As luck would have it, I was looking for something in the back room, or as we like to call it “the black hole” and came upon an old index card box.
 I opened the lid.
 The box was filled with every recipe my mom had collected over the years.
-I plucked through the cards I couldn’t believe my eyes for, there amongst the browned with age index cards was her recipe.
+I plucked through the cards I couldn’t believe my eyes for, there amongst the browned aged index cards was her recipe.

 My mom’s not one to throw things away, she saved the original paper that held the recipe but wisely wrote out the recipe on a “newer” index card.
 My heart sang as I jumped for joy!
 My quest was over.
 There it was in all its glory the vacata recipe…but wait it’s spelled vicata.
 What?